Skn0tt/playwright/docs/src/ci-intro.md

 ## Introduction
 * langs: js

 Playwright tests can be run on any CI provider.
-In this section we will cover running tests on GitHub using GitHub actions.
-If you would like to see how to configure other CI providers check out our detailed [doc on Continuous Integration](./ci.md).
+This guide covers one way of running tests on GitHub using GitHub actions.
+If you would like to learn more, or how to configure other CI providers, check out our detailed [doc on Continuous Integration](./ci.md).

-When [installing Playwright](./intro.md) using the [VS Code extension](./getting-started-vscode.md) or with `npm init playwright@latest` you are given the option to add a [GitHub Actions](https://docs.github.com/en/actions) workflow.
-This creates a `playwright.yml` file inside a `.github/workflows` folder containing everything you need so that your tests run on each push and pull request into the main/master branch.

 #### You will learn
 * langs: js